 - The Alibi – a Portland institution.
-It’s a tiki-themed karaoke bar that it always busy on Friday and Saturday nights.
-If you actually want to sing karaoke you’ll need to get your request in before 9pm or toss the DJ some cash.
+It’s a tiki-themed karaoke bar that is always busy on Friday and Saturday nights.
+If you actually want to sing karaoke, you’ll need to get your request in before 9 pm or toss the DJ some cash.

 - Uno Mas – this is the gathering place for Timbers fans before and after games due to it’s delicious margaritas and close proximity to the stadium.
 If you can’t get tickets to a game – no fear!
 Hang at Uno Mas as they’ve got plenty of televisions and $1 taco specials.